HL7/cql/input/pages/04-logicalspecification.md

 For calculations involving weeks, Sunday is considered to be the first day of the week for the purposes of determining boundaries.

-When calculating the difference between DateTime values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When calculating the difference between DateTime values with different timezone offsets, the values are normalized to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

 If either argument is null, the result is null.